 We keep BBQ on hand at all times because we grill meat a lot.
 Our kids love to dip the meat in BBQ sauce, especially the kids who don’t like meat as much.
 Haha!

-46. Pantry Staple Seasonings
+46. Pantry Staples Seasonings

 The basics I always have on hand are: salt, pepper, garlic powder, onion powder, season salt, and a multipurpose seasoning.
 I usually also have some of the other staples like dried oregano, dried parsley, and dried basil.
 You can buy most of those (except a multipurpose seasoning) for $1.00 and they’re great for making your own sauces or seasoning a basic recipe.